SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{CPI} = \frac{1}{4} ( \text{KSI} + \text{OVER} + 2 \times \text{RMSE} ) $$

-## Metrics fo Deterministic Event Forecasts
+## Metrics for Deterministic Event Forecasts
 An event is defined by values that exceed or fall below a threshold.
 A typical event is the ramp in power of solar generation, which is determine by:

 $$ | P(t + \Delta t) - P(t) | > \text{Ramp Forecasting Threshold} $$